apinf/openapi-space/CHARTER.md

-# OpenAPI hub project charter
+# OpenAPI space project charter

 ## Objective
 The goal is to have an OpenAPI design tool and a storage backend that can be integrated with APInf platform.